jlashay/ELK-to-STACK/README.md

 -An main advantage of automating configuration with Ansible is that it is written in Python; which is a human readable langauage.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
-- The first install task is for docker.io installations, so we would be able to use the docker engine to run and controll the state of our Ansible containers.
-Then in order to start the docker, we create a dcker
+- The first install task is for docker.io.
+Docker is installed to be able to use the docker engine to run and controll the state of our Ansible containers.
+Then in order to start the docker, we create a a download and launch task for it.
 - We used a a map count task to allow of target machine to user more memory so our Elk can run.
-- Also, another task in the installation is to list the ports that the elk server runs on, and downloading
+- Also, another task in the installation is to list the ports that the elk server runs on, and also adding "sebp/elk:761" in the image sections of this task so it can install the package to Elasticsearch, Logstash, and Kiabana.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.